AaronWatters/H5Gizmos/README.md

 H5Gizmos provides
 tools for building interactive graphical interfaces for applications using browser technology and HTML5.

-A Gizmo "child" interfaces runs in a standard web browser such as Chrome and communicates with a "parent" Python process using a web socket and other HTTP protocols.
+A Gizmo "child" interface displays in a standard web browser such as Chrome and communicates with a "parent" Python process using a web socket and other HTTP protocols.
 H5Gizmos can load and use arbitrary Javascript resources to provide sophisticated interactive graphical interfaces.